 Condemned and planned to be razed, the historic Apollo Theater on Emma Avenue in downtown Springdale sold on June 27, 2014 to Brian Moore and Tom Lundstrum.
 Moore and Lundstrum are both from Springdale and have collaborated to form Restore Springdale, LLC.

-Tom & Brian have plans to restore the theater with traditional ‘50s flare and a contemporary update while protecting the historic nature of the building.
-The Apollo has been renamed “The Apollo on Emma” and will be Downtown Springdale’s premier event center.
+Tom & Brian have plans to restore the theater with traditional ‘40s art deco flare and a contemporary update while protecting the historic nature of the building.
+The Apollo has been renamed “The Apollo on Emma” and will be Downtown Springdale’s premier event venue.

 In June 1948, William Sonneman announced that he would build a new yet-to-be named theater in Springdale.
 Work on the new theater began in March 1949.